 When this thought flashed through my mind, I moved out of my parents’ house and got a dog.
 This was when I had to start thinking about food and water for myself and for my pet.
 Nobody but me could feed him, and he was totally dependent on my actions.
 I had to check numerous reviews of the best dog foods not to poison him accidentally.
 Those times it was a huge responsibility.
 At least that’s what I thought.

 But later, I got a family.
 The day my son was born changed everything.
 Now I realize that feeding the dog was not such a complicated task.
 Feeding a son and providing him with all the best was a much higher level of responsibility.
 And this responsibility was totally mine—not of my parents or my friends—I became a serious adult then.

 Just for the record, I have been a true survivalist for years—I have plenty of survival tools at home, and my skills are great.
 I’ve been living a resilient life for a long period, for you to know.
 And I always wanted to be independent of the rest of society—and to be able to live on my own.

-I paid attention to the freeze-dried food reserve I had and came to the conclusion that my food storage needs (better say the needs of my family) could not be satisfied with what I had at that moment.
+I paid attention to the freeze-dried food reserve I had and came to the conclusion that my food storage needs (the needs of my family) could not be satisfied with what I had at that moment.
 I should always keep in mind the threat of potential black swan events, which can harm my family and me if I am not prepared enough.

-For almost a half of the year, I was adding food to my storage.
+For almost half of the year, I was adding food to my storage.
 I wanted to make sure that we would not be in need in case of an emergency and that my kit would be full.
-Now, I have a stock, which will keep us “well-fed” for at least 25 years.
+Now, I have a stock that will keep us “well-fed” for at least 25 years.